Amasty Cookie Consent (GDPR) Magento 2 Extension

 In May 2011, the EU Cookie Directive was released concerning all websites operating in the EU countries or targeting customers within the European Union.
 The new law obliged website owners to provide visitors with the information on cookies policy and the possibility to accept or decline it.
 On May 25, 2018, another EU regulation came out in regards to GDPR compliance that introduced new personal data collection rules.
-EU directives impose lots of requirements on ecommerce businesses making it difficult to fully comply with the established data processing standards.
+EU directives impose lots of requirements on ecommerce businesses, making it difficult to comply with the established data processing standards fully.
 Luckily, there are third-party extensions in the Magento ecosystem that help to implement new rules and meet the EU requirements.

 EU cookies policy legislation implies that websites should meet the following requirements:

 - Informed consent with a cookies policy.
 It means that you should inform visitors that cookies are used on your web store and receive their approval.

 - Consent received before the actual usage of cookies.

 - Option to opt out.
 You should provide users with an opportunity to allow or refuse using cookies.

 - Clear notification of the cookie usage.
 You can place a banner or insert a popup window on your website pages informing about your cookies policy.